VioletBitKitten/VTuberVoice/README.md

   * Write spoken text before modification with a timestamp. `Done`
   * Write a message for startup and shutdown. `Done`
   * Events to log for a mode verbose mode? `Done`
+* Add `-C` option to not load a configuration file.
+Mostly for testing.

 ## Reference